 To make the long story short, trading crypto without KYC is less risky if your exchange has a proven track of records and doesn’t limit your crypto withdrawals.

 Crypto Wallet with No KYC

-This is just to clarify one thing: If a cryptocurrency wallet requires you to KYC, it’s possibly a scam.
+This section exists here just to clarify one thing: If a cryptocurrency wallet requires you to KYC, it’s most likely a scam.

 The only good reason for KYC is the exchange between fiat and crypto.
 That is why Coinbase exchange will want you to KYC buy Coinbase wallet has no good reason to.

 Airdrops requiring KYC are in most cases borderline scam.
 At best, it’s simply not worth it to give away your identity to collect couple dollar’s worth of useless token.

 A cryptocurrency wallet is just a device to generate private keys for you.
 Anyone who has access to a wallet’s key has access to the wallet’s coin.
 Do not KYC to get a cryptocurrency wallet.

 Free and anonymous cryptocurrency wallets include: